-(a) English (2 hours) [For 2018 this paper may be taken at the pre-scholarship stage]. the literature section of the paper will test skills of understanding and literary analysis.
+English (2 hours).
+The literature section of the paper will test skills of understanding and literary analysis.
 Questions are designed to allow the best candidates to show that they can think for themselves, and have read widely.
 There is usually a mixture of poetry and prose, though these are often approached in an unconventional way.
 There is also a writing task which may be either creative or discursive, and in which candidates are expected to show that they can take pleasure in language with precision and flair.
 Clear, accurate, and agile use of English is essential throughout the paper.
 The interview is an important part of the examination, and is the candidate’s opportunity to show that he is ambitious about, and takes pleasure in, his study of English.

-(i) German/Spanish These papers are optional and an oral test will be arranged during the examination.
+German/Spanish (Optional Subject) These papers are optional and an oral test will be arranged during the examination.
 Prep schools should notify the Registrar for how long and to what level the subject has been studied.

-There will be three interviews: a French oral, an English interview, and a general interview with the Warden or a Senior Master together with a Science Master.
+There will be two interviews: an English interview and a general interview with the Warden or a Senior Master.